 If you have a million pounds to devote to repurposing a property, then you can do amazing things.
 These properties that are spread across the world are perfect for the people who live in them.
 Here are four multi-million pound house conversions.

 The mansion on the Scottish Isle of Coll was abandoned for over 150 years before a mansion was built between its crumbling walls.
-The new home features floor-to-ceiling windows allowing those living in the home to enjoy awesome views of the breaking waters hitting cliffs located just outside the door.
-Entertaining is easy in the large open living room while there are plenty of secluded spots to have a quiet conversation or some solitude.
-This Hebridean island home has been revitalized with all the latest technology and security while retaining much of its original history.
+The new home features floor-to-ceiling windows, allowing those living in the home to enjoy awesome views of the breaking waters hitting cliffs located just outside the door.
+Entertaining is easy in the large open living room, while there are plenty of secluded spots to have a quiet conversation or some solitude.
+This Hebridean island home has been revitalised with all the latest technology and security while retaining much of its original history.

-If you had a million pounds, then you can do a lot to restore a property.
+If you had a million pounds, then you could do a lot to restore a property.
 Consider these possibilities before starting on your own project.